Hoyasumii/bee-movie/README.md

 You did it, and I'm glad.
 You saw whatever you wanted to see.

 You had your "experience."
-Now you can pick out yourjob and be
+Now you can pick out yourjob and be n